coderwall/coderwall-legacy/CONTRIBUTING.md

 # Contributing

-There are a couple of steps you need to take before contributing:
+Here are the steps for getting setup & started with contributing to CoderWall :

 1. Go to https://assemblymade.com and sign up.
 2. Link your GitHub account to your Assembly account in your profile settings.